smorrrs/Desperados-III-Resources/timer_setup.md

 This timer includes an autosplitter specifically designed for Desperados III, which will automatically:
 * Start the timer once Devil's Canyon 1 is loaded
 * Split the timer upon loading a new level
-* Stop the timer on the final cutscene in Devil's Canyon 3
+* Stop the timer on the final cutscene in Devil's Canyon 3 [NOTE: This doesn't appear to work for all players.
+You may have to manually end the timer on the fade to black if it doesn't work for you.
+Sorry about that]
 * Pause the timer during any loads

 The timer does not include automated reset.